shahleon/smart-todo/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [docummin@ncsu.edu](docummin@ncsu.edu).
+Please report unacceptable behavior to [hyu25@ncsu.edu](hyu25@ncsu.edu).

 ## How Can I Contribute?